-The Gem Theatre is an abandoned theater on 8th Street in downtown Cairo, Illinois.
-The original theater opened in 1910, rebuilt in 1930 and 1936 and closed in 1978.
+The Gem Theatre is an abandoned theatre on 8th Street in downtown Cairo, Illinois.
+The original facility was opened in 1910, rebuilt in 1930 and 1936, and closed in 1978.

 The Gem Theatre opened in 1910 but was destroyed in a fire in 1929.
 7 It was announced shortly after on February 18 that a new 1,400 seat venue would be erected within the shell of the original facility.
 3

-The new theater, estimated to cost $100,000, was constructed by the Herbert estate and Rodgers & McFarling.
-1 The Herbert estate owned the Gem Theatre and Rodgers & McFarling were the leasers of the existing Gem Theater; they were also the owner of the Barth Theatre in Carbondale.
-The new Gem Theatre, complete with a marquee on its 8th Street entrance and a pipe organ inside, opened in 1930 at a cost of $200,000.
+The new theatre, estimated to cost $100,000, was constructed by the Herbert estate and Rodgers & McFarling.
+1 The Herbert estate owned the Gem Theatre, and Rodgers & McFarling were the leasers of the existing Gem Theater; they were also the owner of the Barth Theatre in Carbondale.
+The new Gem Theatre, complete with a marquee on its 8th Street entrance and a pipe organ inside, opened in 1930 at the cost of $200,000.

 The Gem Theatre was again destroyed in a fire that began in the furnace room on February 27, 1934.
 1 4 The owner, I.W.
 Rogers, was in Italy on a trip around the world at the time.
 It reopened in 1936.7

-In early 1941, a fire caused damage once again, and the Gem Theatre reopened on April 3.2 Later in the decade, the Gem was renamed the Lincoln Theater.7
+In early 1941, a fire caused damage once again, and the Gem Theatre opened on April 3.
+2 Later in the decade, the Gem was renamed the Lincoln Theater.
+7

 The Lincoln Theater closed in 1978.
 The front offices were later reused as Gem Video, a video rental store.